 No pet owner ever wants to hear that their furry companion has been infected with ringworm.
-Even though it is not life-threatening, ringworm is still an infection that can cause severe skin complications in dogs if gone untreated.
+Even though it is not life-threatening, ringworm in pets is still an infection that can cause severe skin complications if gone untreated.
 That’s why it’s imperative that pet owners recognize the signs and symptoms of ringworm in dogs, so they can treat their pet as soon as possible.

 Despite its name, ringworm is actually a fungal infection that can affect all domestic animals.
 Due to its commonality among the pet community, dog owners begin to wonder, “If one of my dogs becomes infected with ringworm, can they spread it to the other dogs in my household?”